dottanic/dottanic/README.md

 ------------------------------------------------------------------------------------------------------------------------
 **I'm only a CASUAL fan for all of these fandoms so don't expect me to know everything about it.**

-🦑 : The Mandalorian // TBB and TCW
+🦑 : The Mandalorian // TBB

 🏩 : MCU Moon Knight // SpiderMan: ITSV and ATSV
 > im not a comic book reader but the spiderverse films are very near and dear to my heart. come and chat to me about it